iTaxoTools/DNAconvert/README.md

 * `fasta_hapview`: FASTA format for Haplotype Viewer
 * `phylip`: Phylip format
 * `fastq`: FASTQ format
+* `fasta_gbexport`: FASTA format for export into Genbank repository

 ## Recognised extension
 If format is not provided, the program can infer it from the file extension